lakejs/lake-docs/reference/content-format.md

 # {{ $frontmatter.title }}

-Lake uses an LML (Lake Markup Language) string similar to HTML to describe the content of the editor.
+Lake uses a Lake Markup Language (LML) format similar to HTML to describe the content of the editor.

 ## Selection